JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ![init-schema-actions](img/init-schema-actions.png)

-For both Liquibase and Flyway, JPA Buddy provides action to generate initialization script for you schema.
-Once you select this action from JPA Structure tab, the corresponding window will appear:
+For both Liquibase and Flyway, JPA Buddy provides an action to generate an initialization script for your schema.
+Once you select this action from the JPA Structure tab, the corresponding window will appear:

 ![init-schema-changelog](img/init-schema-changelog.jpeg)